H2CO3/Sparkling/doc/semantics.md

 function.
 The `()` operator calls the function, binding the call-time arguments to its formal parameters, keeping their order.
-Any excess arguments (i. e. those which do not correspond to a formal parameter) remain accessible through the `argv` array.
+Any excess arguments (i. e. those which do not correspond to a formal parameter) remain accessible through the `$` array.
 If the function declares more formal parameters than it is called with, the unbound parameters will be implicitly initialized to `nil`.
 The expressions passed as arguments are evaluated from left to right.
 The operator yields the return value of the function.
 Function arguments are passed